 CAROL JENSEN has recently begun greeting students and visitors with a warm and friendly smile at the Forte front desk two days each week.
 Carol was born in West Virginia, grew up mostly in Delaware, and has lived in Virginia since 1990.
 She retired in 2010 from the U.S. Department of Agriculture, having worked 30 years for ASCS (Agricultural Stabilization and Conservation Service) in West Virginia, Virginia and Washington, D.C.
 Carol has two daughters, two granddaughters and two grandsons.
 She and her husband, who also retired in 2010, live in Hartwood with their two dogs.
 We are very happy to welcome her to Forte!

-"GRADUATING SENIORS ~ A MUSICAL SHOWCASE" will be presented by Forte Music Studios on Sunday, May 4, at 2:30 p.m. at Peace United Methodist Church in Fredericksburg.
-The program will feature solo selections by several Forte students who are graduating from high school this year, plus presentations by the Virginia Cello Ensemble and the Forte Guitar Ensemble.
-"We will also recognize a graduating senior as this year's recipient of the Christine D. Hartigan Senior Scholarship," said Young Devereaux, Forte instructor/owner.
-Ms. Hartigan founded Forte Music Studios in 2005 and continues as a Forte cello instructor and director of the Virginia Cello Ensembles.
+"GRADUATING SENIORS ~ A MUSICAL SHOWCASE" was presented by Forte Music Studios on Sunday, May 4, at 2:30 p.m. at Peace United Methodist Church in Fredericksburg.
+The program featured solo selections by several Forte students who are graduating from high school this year, plus presentations by the Virginia Cello Ensemble.
+"We also recognized Matthew Zisi as this year's recipient of the Christine D. Hartigan Senior Scholarship," said Young Devereaux, Forte instructor/owner.
+Matthew is a home school graduate who will attend the University of Oklahoma at Norman.
+Ms. Hartigan, for whom the scholarship is named, founded Forte Music Studios in 2005 and continues as a Forte cello instructor and director of the Virginia Cello Ensembles.